-The board shall issue all licenses to child welfare agencies upon majority vote of members present during each properly called board meeting at which a quorum is present.
+The board shall issue all licenses to child welfare agencies upon a majority vote of members present during each properly called board meeting at which a quorum is present.
 The board shall have the power to deny an application to operate a child welfare agency or to revoke or suspend a previously issued license to operate a child welfare agency.
 The board may also issue letters of reprimand or caution to a child welfare agency.
+The Department of Human Services may petition the Child Welfare Agency Review Board to deny, suspend, or revoke the regulated facility's license on the basis of any adverse action imposed by the department.
 Any revocation of a license, suspension of a license, or denial of application for a license shall be effective when made.